Course registration and advising will be done on an entirely new system called Colleague Self-Service.

 What is changing?

 The University's Student Information System (SIS) and the related ASAP system are being replaced with a modern, industry standard system from Ellucian.
-The new system includes a Self-Service component that will be used for fall 2018 course registration and advising.
+The new system includes a Self-Service component that will be used for course registration and advising.

 Who is affected?